Moving east of the Prime Meridian, the Tropic of Cancer passes through the following Countries:

 Tropic of Cancer

 The Equator is the imaginary line of reference that divides the Earth into two equal halves.
-Since the Earth tilts on its axis, the reference line that marks the maximum or furthest point north of the Equator, where the Sun is positioned directly above at local noon, is referred to as the Tropic of Cancer.
+Since the Earth tilts on its axis, the reference line that marks the furthest point north of the Equator, where the Sun is positioned directly above at local noon, is referred to as the Tropic of Cancer.

 The region that lies between the Equator and the Tropic of Cancer in the north and Tropic of Capricorn in the south is commonly referred to as “The Tropics”.